adrummer1/CodeQuizAP/README.md

 * WHEN the user completes the quize before the timer runs to zero
 * THEN they are taken to the Done page
 * WHEN the user arrives at the Done page
-* THEN it displays their final score and prompts them to enter their initials to save their score to the localStorage
+* THEN it displays their final score and prompts them to enter their initials to save their score
 * WHEN the user submits their initials
 * THEN they are taken to the Scores page that show all scores sorted from highest to lowest